SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

-In contrast to the [Mass conservation](@ref) which, with respect to the spectral transform, is a linear calculation, here we need to multiply variables, which is done in grid-point space.
-Then we can transform to spectral space for the global integral.
+In contrast to the [Mass conservation](@ref) which, with respect to the spectral transform, is a linear calculation, here we need to multiply variables, which has to be done in grid-point space.
+Then we can transform to spectral space for the global integral as before.
 Let us define a `total_energy` function as

 ```@example analysis
 using SpeedyWeather